GadgetSeed/gadgetseed/README.md

 1. Write data to QSPI-ROM

-   The following applications must be written on the QSPI-ROM before they can be used.
-(This is not necessary except for the following applications.)
+   It is necessary to write the data in QSPI-ROM in advance to operate the following applications.
+(This work is not necessary except for the following applications.)

    * Internet radio player
    * Music player

-   After these applications build, a file with the name "-extrom.hex" is created.
+   After building these applications, a file named "* -extrom.hex" will be created.

-   [STM32 ST-LINK Utility](https://www.st.com/en/development-tools/stsw-link004.html) to write the "-extrom.hex" file to QSPI-ROM.
+   Write the "* -extrom.hex" file to QSPI-ROM using [STM32 ST-LINK Utility](https://www.st.com/en/development-tools/stsw-link004.html) please.

-   At this time, STM32 ST-LINK Utility seems to work only on Windows OS.
-Therefore, you will need a Windows PC to do this.
+   At the moment the STM32 ST-LINK Utility seems to work only on Windows OS.
+Therefore, you need a Windows PC to do this.

 1. Start GDB

-   Open a terminal for GDB and run the following command:
+   Open a terminal for GDB and execute the following command.
-   Run this command in the directory where GadgetSeed was built.
+   Run this command under the directory where you built GadgetSeed.

    ```sh
    arm-none-eabi-gdb -x gdbinit-openocd gadgetseed
    ```

-   The gadgetSeed built in the hardware is written with the above command.
+   The above command will write the GadgetSeed built to the hardware.

    ```
    GNU gdb (GNU Tools for Arm Embedded Processors 8-2018-q4-major) 8.2.50.20181213-git